maryamsorani2008/Language-Institute-Management-System/README.md

 # Language-Schools-Management-System📚✏️📑.

-→ Our project is about Language Schools management📒🗞️:
+→ Our project is about Language Schools management:

-→ Maryam Sorani is responsible for the user interface🙇‍♀️🤳.
+→ Maryam Sorani is responsible for the user interface🤳.

-→ Ilya Afshar is responsible for the database.📈💾.
+→ Ilya Afshar is responsible for the database.💾.

-→  Asma jamshidian is also responsible for logic.🤔🧠.
+→  Asma jamshidian is also responsible for logic.🧠.

-# What is our goal for this project?🎓🎖️
+# What is our goal for this project?🎖️

 → learning the following topics: